esuiru/NotionMiFi-M022T/README.md

 Rebranded as Youwin
 Common in Emerging economies LTE telcom providers.

 I'm messing with a Notion MiFi M022T and it is a full of exploits.
-I will attempt to find how it generates and seeds the initial WIFI WPA-PSK password.
+WPA PSK password is last 8 of IMEI.
+Meaning it is easily possibly to grab a handshake and break it.
 It prefixes last four of the mac address to the SSID.

 Also, you can dump user/pass without having to login to the admin portal.